Mortgage Fraud: What You Need To Know

 Responsible home buying is the most effective way to avoid mortgage fraud.
 Use these best practices to recognize the warning signs and protect yourself from falling prey to these scams:

 - Use an attorney to thoroughly review all legal paperwork: This will ensure you understand everything you’re signing.
-Attorneys are also well-versed in these types of transactions, so they will recognize any potential red flags you need to know about.
+Real estate attorneys are also well-versed in these types of transactions, so they will recognize any potential red flags you need to know about.

 - Check the references and referrals of all participating parties, including real estate brokers and loan officers: You can look online to find reviews and references for your mortgage professionals.
 When in doubt, get referrals from trusted friends or family.